 4. There’s nothing wrong with asking for help.

 Sometimes we can repeatedly struggle with something.
-It might be that a student has behavioural problems and just isn’t responding to your techniques.
+It might be that a student has behavioural struggles and just isn’t responding to your techniques.
 It might be that you just can’t seem to get a piece of information across to your students in a way they can understand.
 Talk to your colleagues about it.
 Ask parents what strategies they find effective in managing their child’s behaviour.
 Other people are going to have perspectives that you don’t and one of them might be just what you need.
 Asking questions will just make you a better teacher.

 5. Sometimes you need a break.

 As term wears on it can be hard not to burn out.
 Many teachers have a lot of grading and planning to do at home too.
 If you need to take a personal day and not do any of it, don’t feel guilty.
 You’re only human.
 Sometimes you’re going to need a break.
 Giving yourself time to recharge is going to help you come back revitalised and you’ll end up much more productive.
-Make sure you proritise self-care!
+Make sure you prioritise self-care!

 6. You don’t need to do it all yourself.